- We advise you to exercise normal safety precautions in Uruguay.

 Money and valuables

 Before you go, organise a variety of ways to access your money overseas, such as credit cards, travellers' cheques, cash, debit cards or cash cards.
 Australian currency and travellers' cheques are not accepted in many countries.
-Consult with your bank to find out which is the most appropriate currency to carry and whether your ATM card will work in overseas.
+Consult with your bank to find out whether your ATM card will work in Uruguay.